How to Grow Courgettes UK (Beginner to Harvest Guide)

 At this stage they taste better, cook better, and the plant keeps pushing out more.

-It’s easy to leave them a bit longer—especially when they seem to grow overnight.
-But that’s where things start to slow.
+It’s easy to leave courgettes a bit longer, especially when they seem to grow overnight.
+However, that’s usually where the plant starts to slow down.

 How Often to Harvest Courgettes